Easter holidays in a hotel in Mallorca

-The next big school break on the holiday calendar is Easter Week and this year it runs from April 21st to April 27th, which is fairly late in the year and lucky for us, means the weather in Mallorca will be better than ever!
+The next big school break on the holiday calendar is Easter Week and this year Easter falls on April 12th, with the school break running from the 3rd to the 20th of April, which is fairly late in the year and lucky for us, means the weather in Mallorca will be better than ever!

 What's the weather like in Mallorca in April?

 Contrary to popular belief, Mallorca does have a winter, though surprising for some, the coldest months are actually sometime between mid January and mid March.
 Did you know it frequently snows up in the Tramuntana Mountains in February?
 It does!
 The white peaks can be seen from Pollensa old town, and the road to Lluc Monastery gets cut off.
 It can be quite dramatic and really beautiful.
 But not what you want for a holiday break.

 Then it starts warming up.
 April is a favourite month with the cycling crowd too, who pour on to the island on training camps and cycling tours, and for families enjoying the school holidays.

 Average weather temperatures for April in Mallorca are around the 20ºF mark with bright clear days and cold nights.
 It is perfect weather for sports, outdoor activities and people (especially children) with very fair skin.

 What to do in Mallorca with kids this Easter